 With all of the fun and frolic surrounding the Fourth of July, it’s easy to forget there can be a downside.
 Holidays are an especially active time for scammers, and “patriotic” scam attempts can strike in a variety of ways.
 Scammers can target consumers through different methods of attack, like phishing emails or spam texts, and they often include a variety of premises to lure people.
 Here’s some Fourth of July scams people should be aware of:

-Phishing messages and fraudulent social media posts can tug at your heartstrings at any holiday, and Independence Day is no exception.
-In this case, it may be a more such as an active duty or veteran’s scam, political or election scam, or any other country-specific theme.
-Remember that wonderful charities and organizations doing great work all year long, so avoid the temptation to impulse-click on an untrustworthy source.
+Phishing messages and fraudulent social media posts can tug at people’s heartstrings on any holiday, and Independence Day is no exception.
+In this case, the Fourth of July scam may be an active duty or veteran’s scam, political or election scam or any other country-specific theme.
+It’s important to remember that charities and organizations do great work all year long.
+People should avoid these Fourth of July scams and the temptation to impulse-click on an untrustworthy source.

 2. Shopping scams